 The Saints in Joseph Smith's time would have understood the term "holy places" in section 101 as the current and future stakes to which they were being gathered both spiritually and physically.
 Each one of these stakes was originally intended to feature its own temple as a focal point for the community.
-Borrowing vivid word pictures from the book of Isaiah, the Doctrine and Covenants describes the kingdom of God as a tent whose expanse increases continually outward from its "center place" through the establishment of "stakes, for the curtains or strength of Zion."
+Borrowing vivid word pictures from the book of Isaiah, 114 the Doctrine and Covenants describes the kingdom of God as a tent whose expanse increases continually outward from its "center place" through the establishment of "stakes, for the curtains or strength of Zion."
+116

-At the time section 101 was received, the "center place" of the tent would have been understood as Jackson County, Missouri, the intended location of the New Jerusalem, and the ever expanding curtains of the tent would have represented the growing number of outlying stakes that were eventually destined to span the whole earth - and, ultimately, to unite in perfect reflection with their counterparts in heaven.
+At the time section 101 was received, the "center place" of the tent would have been understood as Jackson County, Missouri, the intended location of the New Jerusalem, and the ever expanding curtains of the tent would have represented the growing number of outlying stakes117 that were eventually destined to span the whole earth-and, ultimately, to unite in perfect reflection with their counterparts in heaven, as depicted visually in this stunning landscape by Linda McCarthy.
 The revelations make it clear that it is "in Zion, and in her stakes, and in Jerusalem" that are to be found "those places which [God has] appointed for refuge."
 God's whole purpose is to draw the people of the world to such places of safety, the express purpose of the Church being "for the gathering of his saints to stand upon Mount Zion."
+119